MathisBurger/macos-php-version-switcher/README.md

 switching between php versions in a common macOS environment.
 It is easy to use and does not require any dependencies!

+# Important
+This software only works with a really specific techstack.
+You have to use:
+- `brew` as your package manager
+- `zsh` as your shell
+- `macos` as your operating system
+Otherwise it will not work.

 # Installation

 Download the latest artifact from the release and copy move it into